nashville-software-school/server-side-python-curriculum/book-2-django/chapters/ROA_FIXTURES.md

 ## Get Your New Data

-Now open your API client _(Postman, Insomnia, etc.)_ and make two requests and verify that you get those types and rocks from your API.
+Now open your API client and make two requests and verify that you get those types and rocks from your API.
+Make sure you add the `Authorization` header with the value of `Token xxxxxxxx` where xxxxxx should be replaced with the token you created with the Meg user in the earlier chapter.

 - GET http://localhost:8000/types
 - GET http://localhost:8000/rocks